Links may not function; however, this content may be relevant to outdated versions of the product.

 As a best practice, do not include custom HTML in your application because it is not autogenerated.
-If you need to use custom HTML, ensure that you take precautions to protect your application from hackers.
+If you need to use custom HTML, ensure that you take precautions to protect your application.

 The following guidelines can help you minimize the security vulnerabilities in the custom HTML that you create: